supertazon/GC-anim-Wii/README.md

 - **Controlling the camera with the stick**: to slightly move the camera while the animation plays depending on the stick coordinates.
 A bit like Smash Bros' character selection screen.

 ## Acknowledgements
-- [The BitBuilt community](https://bitbuilt.net/): for being awesome and pushing the boundaries of console portablizing
+- [The BitBuilt community](https://bitbuilt.net/): for being awesome and pushing the boundaries of console portablizing.
+This version of the animation is not yet compatible with RVLoader.
+For that, it needs to be re-written to not rely on GRRLIB anymore, I have to look into it but it won't be a simple job
 - [Owen](https://wiibrew.org/wiki/User:Owen): for helping me bootstrap the project and setting up devkitPro correctly, make sure you check out his awesome Wii homebrew games (still developing in 2023)!
 - [Trevor](https://github.com/trevor403): for cubeboot that inspired this project and general guidance regarding the IPL
 - [Aurelio](https://github.com/Aurelio92): for the immense help in Wii homebrew programming and IPL asset extraction